-How to quickly learn a foreign language
+How to quickly and cheaply learn a new language

-Best ways to learn a foreign language
+Best ways to learn a language

 Plenty of universities offer free language courses to their own students, so this should be your first port of call.

 In some instances, the courses may only be available to students from specific departments, but it's definitely worth enquiring in case they're flexible with who let they let in.